2022 Strategic Planning for the East Whatcom Regional Resource Center.

 - And here to learn more about EWRRC Budget

-Who: Opportunity Council (OC) and the East Whatcom Community Council (EWCC) invite the community to help inform the strategic plan for work at the East Whatcom Regional Resource Center (EWRRC) and in the broader community.
+Who: Opportunity Council (OC) and the East Whatcom Community Council (EWCC) invited the community to help inform the strategic plan for work at the East Whatcom Regional Resource Center (EWRRC) and in the broader community.

 Why: Every 5 years the Opportunity Council, with the support of the EWCC and the community, has undertaken specific listening and feedback sessions to inform the direction and planning of programs and facilities on the EWRRC campus.